 On the way home from a cross-country trip with my parents and sister my parents suddenly lost direction in Arizona and ended up on this unkept road.
 It went on for miles.
 My parents argued and fought not only their own feelings of angst from being LOST but they were blaming each other for getting lost.
-A usual routine in my family.
-Conflict was a normal occurrence in my family.
+Conflict was a regular occurrence in my family.
 Long story short, we ended up at a restaurant off the beaten path and there was some bison in a pen, a gift shop, and a restaurant.
 I’m going to leave a lot of detail out of this story although it is a cool story, it won’t help make my point.

 We finally walked into the restaurant and it was about dinner time.
 I don’t travel well and due to the motion sickness from being in a car for so long, I had no appetite.
 I felt dirty and unkept.
 My curls were out of control and unmanaged.
 I looked a mess and I felt a mess.
 My parents told me to find a seat and when I proceeded to do as I was told, I was stopped by this student sorcerer.
 I instinctively turned to second sight.
 It was something I did naturally.
 I had no idea it had a name what less that it was a thing in the first place.
 I got down to the student’s belt and unconsciously began to undo it to get to the foundational chakra (it didn’t have a name for me either at the time).
 He stopped me and I instantly “came out of it”.
 Then The Sorcerer spoke.
 “She is using second sight.
 Let her continue”.